-(a) A pilot of an aircraft must not-

-- (1) operate an aircraft at night unless it has lighted position lights; or - (2) moor or move an aircraft at night on a water aerodrome unless the aircraft complies with the lighting requirement of the International Regulations for Preventing Collisions at Sea; or - (3) operate an aircraft at night that is required by Subpart F to be equipped with an anti-collision light system unless the anti-collision light system is operating.

-(b) A person must not park or move an aircraft at night on a manoeuvring area of an aerodrome that is in use for aircraft operations unless the aircraft-

-- (1) is clearly illuminated; or

-- (2) has lighted position lights; or
+- (a) A pilot of an aircraft must not- - (1) operate an aircraft at night unless it has lighted position lights; or - (2) moor or move an aircraft at night on a water aerodrome unless the aircraft complies with the lighting requirement of the International Regulations for Preventing Collisions at Sea; or - (3) operate an aircraft at night that is required by Subpart F to be equipped with an anti-collision light system unless the anti-collision light system is operating or - (3a) operate an aircraft at night using NVIS unless the aircraft's internal and external lighting meets the performance requirements as specified in a notice under rule 91.273(a)(1). - (b) A person must not park or move an aircraft at night on a manoeuvring area of an aerodrome that is in use for aircraft operations unless the aircraft- - (1) is clearly illuminated; or - (2) has lighted position lights; or

-- (3) is in an area that is marked by obstruction lights.

-(c) Notwithstanding paragraph (a)(3), a pilot of an aircraft is not required to operate the anti-collision light system if the pilot determines that, because of operating conditions, it is in the best interest of safety to turn the system off.
+- (3) is in an area that is marked by obstruction lights. - (c) Despite paragraph (a)(3), a pilot of an aircraft is not required to operate the anti-collision light system if the pilot determines that, because of operating conditions, it is in the best interest of safety to turn the system off.